PyGEM-Community/PyGEM/docs/install_pygem.md

 ```

 # Demonstration Notebooks
-A series of accompanying Jupyter notebooks have been produced for demonstrating the functionality of PyGEM.
-These can be acquired from [GitHub](https://github.com/PyGEM-Community/PyGEM-notebooks).
+A series of accompanying Jupyter notebooks has been produced for demonstrating the functionality of PyGEM.
+These are hosted in the [PyGEM-notebooks repository](https://github.com/PyGEM-Community/PyGEM-notebooks).